Meet the Chamula of Chiapas

 The Veronica sisters

-Seiba seeks to provide assistnce for the indigenous artisans of Chiapas by first providing a conduit for the Chamula to share their crafts with the larger world.
+Seiba seeks to provide assistance for the indigenous artisans of Chiapas by first providing a conduit for the Chamula to share their crafts with the larger world.
 As we build the brand and distribution channels, Seiba will be helping the artisans by providing them with a dependable and predictable source of income as well as aiding in the development and education on sustainable production.
 These new revenue streams will relieve the Chamula of the financial pressures that often force them to abandon their natural way of life.
-With their basic needs met, Seiba is committed to reinvest into the communities to help them solve the larger problems of disappearing culture, education, healthcare, sanitation, and infrastructure.

-We believe that Seiba’s connection with artisans of Chamula will become a scalable model that will allow us to expand and assist indigenous communities worldwide .
+We believe that Seiba’s connection with artisans of Chamula will become a scalable model that will allow us to expand and assist indigenous communities.
 There are many beautiful cultures that need our help in order to preserve their ancient ways of life.
 As the Seiba tree continues to grow, we remain committed to honoring and protecting threatened communities around the world.